CosmoLike/cocoa/Cocoa/external_modules/code/README.md

 ## :interrobang: FAQ: How to download and compile likelihoods for modern CMB data? <a name="new_planck_likelihoods"></a>

 The CMB data sets require specialized likelihoods.
-Cocoa will download, patch and compile them as long as these following keys are not set on `Cocoa/set_installation_options.sh`
+Cocoa will download, patch, and compile them as long as these following keys are not set on `Cocoa/set_installation_options.sh`

     [Adapted from Cocoa/set_installation_options.sh shell script]